Free Delivery Islandwide

 Can you use a rolling foot massager every day?

 Yes.
 Daily use is fine for most people.
 Five to ten minutes per session is enough.
-Do not roll the same spot over and over.
-Move your foot to cover the arch, heel, and ball of the foot.
-Rolling one area too much can make it sore the next day.
+Avoid rolling the same spot continuously – move your foot to cover the arch, heel, and ball of the foot.
+Over-rolling a single area can cause soreness the next day.

 Is a more expensive foot massager always better?

-Not always.
-The main things to look at are massage type, pressure range, and heat settings.
-A mid-range unit with adjustable settings usually works better than a pricey model with fixed settings.
-Buy for the features you will use.
-Most people stick to one or two settings.
+Not necessarily.
+The key factors are massage type, pressure adjustment range, and heat settings.
+A mid-range unit with adjustable settings usually outperforms a fixed-setting premium model.
+Buy for the features you’ll actually use – most people use one or two settings regularly.

 Can a foot massager replace a professional foot massage?

-For daily care and circulation, yes.
-For deep tissue work, trigger point therapy, or treating an injury, no. A therapist reads your body and adjusts in real time.
-A machine runs a fixed pattern.
-Both are useful.
-Home machines handle everyday relief.
-Professionals handle specific or acute problems.
+For daily maintenance and circulation, yes.
+For deep tissue work, trigger point therapy, or therapeutic treatment of an injury, no. A professional therapist assesses and adjusts in real time.
+A machine applies a fixed pattern.
+Both have their place – home machines handle day-to-day relief, professionals handle acute or specific issues.

 Are foot massagers safe for children?

 Light vibration foot massagers are generally safe for older children and teenagers.
-Skip rolling or shiatsu for children under 12.
-The pressure is made for adult feet.
-Always watch young children near any electric foot device.
+Avoid rolling or shiatsu massagers for children under 12 – the pressure is designed for adult feet.
+Always supervise young children near any electric foot device.

 Sameer J writes product guides for ZUZU.LK, testing and researching home appliances, fitness gear, and electronics for the Sri Lankan market.
 Every guide is fact-checked before publication.
 For health-related topics covered on this site, always consult a qualified professional before acting on any product guidance.